gumartinm/AndroidWeatherInformation/README.md

  * One widget displaying the current weather conditions is available for the home and lock screens (widget updates weather data once every 60 minutes)
  * Turn on location access on your device and Weather Information will be able to find out your current location.
  * Notifications for the current weather conditions can be turned on and off.
- * You can change the units of measurement for the weather data in the preferences dialog.
+ * You can change the units of measurement for the weather data in the preferences window.
  * Weather Information allows you to modify the refresh interval for the displayed data and the notifications (depending on your cell phone plan you might want to increase or decrease the refresh interval in order to save money)
  * Until fourteen days forecast.
  * No ads, this application is completely for free.